b-pardi/pyQCM/README.md

 ### This software was designed and tested in a WINDOWS environment
 - If using Mac, please be aware that issues may occur

+### This software is capable of reading RAW QSENSE files (*.QSD)
+- Simple select your data file and select QSense device, proceeding as follows in the 'File Information' Section

 ### When done with program, please click 'Exit' button instead of closing window
 - Can cause terminal to freeze sometimes if just closing windows.